When Can We Expect A Coronavirus Vaccine?

 Paul Stoffels, chief scientific officer for Johnson & Johnson, says he's optimistic because of his company's recent experience making vaccines for other viral diseases.

-That said, vaccine people will tell you that every time you start working on a vaccine for a new virus, you don't know what the hurdles are that you're going to have to overcome.
-So obviously there's a lot of work that needs to be done before we know for sure whether those bets will pay off.
+That said, vaccine people will tell you that every time you start working on a vaccine for a new virus, you don't know what the hurdles will be.
+There's a lot of work that needs to be done before we know for sure whether those bets will pay off.